nevermore23274/python-kata-machine/README.md

 # Python Kata-Machine

-A Python port of ThePrimeagen's [kata-machine](https://github.com/ThePrimeagen/kata-machine) for practicing algorithms and data structures without TypeScript.
+A Python port of ThePrimeagen's [kata-machine](https://github.com/ThePrimeagen/kata-machine) for **daily algorithm practice** without TypeScript.

 ## What This Is

-This project recreates the exact same workflow and algorithms from ThePrimeagen's "The Last Algorithms Course You'll Need" but using Python instead of TypeScript.
-Perfect for developers who want to follow the course but prefer Python over TypeScript.
+This project recreates the daily practice workflow from ThePrimeagen's "The Last Algorithms Course You'll Need" but using Python instead of TypeScript. **One algorithm per day**, following the course progression, building algorithmic thinking through spaced repetition.

 ## Quick Start